What Kind of Cancer Does Zantac Cause?

 Beyond the cancer danger of Zantac or ranitidine, NDMA poses other dangers.
 In animals and humans, exposure has led to liver damage and in larger amounts, even death.
 There is also reason to believe that NDMA may harm a human fetus.
 When pregnant mice were fed NDMA, their babies were either born dead or died shortly after birth.

-Generic Zantac: What Are the Cancer Risks of Ranitidine?
+Generic Zantac and Cancer: What Are the Cancer Risks of Ranitidine?

 Last year 90% of the drugs sold in the United States were generic.
 Of those generic drugs, 80% were at least partly made overseas, where labor costs are much lower.
 Many times, insurance companies only cover the least expensive version of a medication, so the demand for generics is high.